A Wide Optical-Gap in Fully $sp^3$-Like Hydrogenated Monolayer Graphene: Acknowledgements

 \section{Acknowledgements}

 We gratefully acknowledge the technical support of Gianfranco Paruzza of the INFN Roma Tre Mechanical Workshop.
 We are grateful for the financial support from MUR PRIN 2020 'ANDROMeDa' project (Contract No. PRIN 2020Y2JMP5).
 This project has received funding from the European Union's Horizon 2020 research and innovation programme Graphene Flagship under grant agreement No. 881603.
+We acknowledge financial support under the National Recovery and Resilience Plan (NRRP), Mission 4, Component 2, Investment 1.1, Call for tender No. 104 published on 2.2.2022 by the Italian Ministry of University and Research (MUR), funded by the European Union -- NextGenerationEU -- Project Title PACE (20227F53E4) -- CUP F53C24000790006 -- Grant Assignment Decree No. 20429 adopted on 6/11/2024 by the Italian Ministry of Ministry of University and Research (MUR).
+This work was partially supported by The Italian Ministry for Universities and Research (MUR) under the Grant of Excellence Departments, (ARTICOLO 1, COMMI 314--337 LEGGE 232/2016) to Department of Science, Roma Tre University.
 We are also grateful for the financial support received by INFN CSN5.